GSA/digitalgov.gov/content/posts/2014-09-08-finding-participants-for-user-experience-studies.md

 ---
+url: /2014/09/08/finding-participants-for-user-experience-studies/
 date: 2014-09-08 10:30:35 -0400
-title: 'Finding Participants for User Experience Studies'
+title: Finding Participants for User Experience Studies
 summary: 'How do you find participants for your usability studies?
 I spoke recently with the User Experience Community of Practice about how we recruit participants for usability and cognitive studies at the U.S. Bureau of Labor Statistics (BLS).
 Hopefully I can give you some new ideas about recruiting volunteers to fuel&nbsp;your user research.
 At BLS, we'
-authors: [jean-fox]
+authors:
+  - jean-fox
 categories:
   - Communities
-  - 'User Testing and Research'
+  - 'User Testing &amp; Research'
 tag:
   - AoI
   - BLS